 The most important reality business owners, marketing managers, and webmasters must realize is this:

-No one will be physically present while the customer is wandering through the website or viewing advertisements
+No one will physically be present while the customer is wandering through the website or viewing campaigns!

 There is no asking the common questions a sales associate might when in an office or retail setting speaking face-to-face with the customer: